Frequently Asked Questions

 The orientation, exam preparation and OSCE are scheduled together over a three-day period.

-Do all international nurses have to complete the new competence assessment requirements?
+Do all international nurses have to take the competence assessment exams?

 The assessment of competence is at the direction of the Council.

-Some internationally qualified nurses will not be required to complete the theoretical examination, orientation and preparation course and OSCE.
+Some internationally qualified nurses will not be required to complete the theoretical examination or the orientation and preparation course/OSCE clinical exam.

 This requirement will be communicated to you after we have assessed your application.